pepipost/pepipost-sdk-python/README.md

     pip install pepipost

-Once Pepipost is install, use the below sample example to test.
+Once Pepipost is installed successfully, use the below sample [example](#sample-example) to test.

 #### Install directly from GitHub
 You can install the library directly from GitHub also using the below command: